-From the Bay of Biscay in the south to the Celtic Sea off the northern coast of France, there is an impressive collection of French towns and cities that’ll feed your travel hunger faster than chowing down on a creme brûlée or gooey camembert cheese!
+From the Bay of Biscay in the south to the Celtic Sea off the northern coast of France, there are so many beautiful and best places in the west of France to explore.
+For starters, there is a huge mix of little towns and cities that’ll have you leaping to book a train or flight to this beautiful region.

-Alternatively, if you’ve not managed to gain your sea legs, take a wander through it’s harbour and enjoy some of the freshest seafood in all of Brittany.
-Sealicious! 😉
+Once here, make sure to explore; Cours Dajot, visit the Oceanopolis and stroll through the Musee national de la Marine.
+Alternatively, if you’ve not managed to gain your sea legs, take a wander through its harbour and enjoy some of the freshest seafood in all of Brittany.

-Visit the island of Oléron to explore some of it’s beautiful architecture and island life that time has seemed to forgotten!
-You can even take a trip to the nearby Fort Boyard which is a one of a kind, French fortress in the sea!
+Visit the island of Oléron to explore some of its beautiful architecture and island life that time has seemed to have forgotten!
+You can even take a trip to the nearby Fort Boyard which is a one of a kind, French fortress in the sea.

 6.)
 La Rochelle